hmemcpy/hmemcpy.com/source/_posts/2021-11-19-parsing-encoding-dependent-protocols-with-scodec.md

 }
 ```

-This codec will now be passed implicitly to all other codecs requiring an implicit `Charset`, allowing us to decode the strings correctly for both types of encoding!
+This codec will now be passed implicitly to all other codecs requiring an implicit `Charset`, allowing us to decode the strings correctly for both encoding types!

 #### Bonus: decoding a list of unknown length

-In the most simplified form, the X9.37 protocol contains record sections, each section contains a Header record, followed by several data records, and a Control record containing checksums and other verification information.
-Here's an example in ASCII-art form:
+In the most simplified form, the X9.37 protocol contains record sections, and each section contains a Header record, followed by several data records and a Control record containing checksums and other verification information.
+Here's an example in ASCII art form:

 ```
     ┌────────────────────────┬────────────────────────┐